Kingdom of Burundi: World War I and Belgian rule

-Independence and end of the monarchy
+Independence movement and end of the monarchy

 Whereas the similar Rwandan monarchy was abolished in a revolution between 1959 and 1961, the Burundian monarchy succeeded in surviving into the post-colonial period.
 By the early 1960s, Burundi's monarchy still held considerable popular support, both among the Tutsis as well as the Hutus.

-After World War II, an independence movement developed in Burundi, and Belgium was pressured in gradually granting the country more autonomy.
-The state's independence movement was led by Louis Rwagasore, a prince of the Bezi clan and leader of the Union for National Progress (UPRONA).
+After World War II, an independence movement developed in Burundi, In 1946, the United Nations exerted pressure on Belgium to prepare Burundi's independence as well as introduce democratic reforms.
+From this point, the Belgians began to switch their support from the Tutsi minority to the Hutu majority, favoring the latter's takeover of the future state.
+The Burundian independence movement was led by Louis Rwagasore, a prince of the Bezi clan and leader of the Union for National Progress (UPRONA).
 He hoped to avoid the ethnic and social conflicts of Rwanda, and was able to rally both Tutsis as well as Hutus to his cause.
 However, the Belgian administration was wary of Rwagasore's nationalism.
 It consequently supported the creation of the Christian Democratic Party (Parti Démocratique Chrétien, PDC) which rejected immediate independence and was regarded as more moderate.
 Before long, the parties were also drawn into the long-existing conflict among the nobility, as the Bezi backed UPRONA and the Batare supported the PDC.

 Aided by the Belgian authorities which placed Rwagasore under house arrest, the PDC won the country's first municipal elections in November 1960.
 In the 1961 Burundian legislative election, however, UPRONA achieved a landslide victory.
 Rwagasore became Prime Minister and assembled a government of national unity to prepare for full independence.
 His tenure was cut short when he was murdered on 13 October 1961 by his political rivals; the assassination was probably connected to the Batare-Bezi rivalry.
 Rwagasore's death derailed his attempts to build national inter-ethnic cohesion and facilitated the growth of Hutu-Tutsi tensions which would dominate the remaining years of the Kingdom of Burundi.